In July 2024, the Parachinar incident in Pakistan's north-western frontier brought a heartbreaking tragedy.

 These issues have consistently resulted in violent Shia-Sunni clashes, culminating in ongoing and tragic episodes of sectarian violence and genocide.

-Early 20th Century: In the early 1900s, there were fights between Shia and Sunni communities in Parachinar.
+Early 20th Century: In the early 1900s, there were fights between the Shia and Sunni communities in Parachinar.
 These fights started a long history of sectarian violence.

 The conflict in Parachinar involves a range of tribes, including Boshehra, Malikhel, Dandar, Pewar, Tari Mangal, Muqbal, Kunj Alizai, Nastikot, Para Chamkani, Karman, Khar Kalai, Sangina, and Balishkhel.